shmurx/anime_wallpaper.rs/Readme.md

 This is a small tool that sets a random anime wallpaper every hour.

-It picks a random anime in `anime_list.toml` and fetches a random wallpaper from `wallhaven.cc`.
+It picks a random anime from your config file at `~/.config/anime_list.toml` and fetches a random wallpaper from `wallhaven.cc`.

 Currently, this only works on gnome, but it can probably be adapted to set the wallpaper for whatever window manager/DE you're using without much effort.